shipwright-io/website/content/en/blog/posts/2020-11-30-intro-shipwright-pt2.md

 ## Shipwright Builds - A Framework for Building Images

-With Shipwright, we want to create an open and flexible framework that allows teams easily build container images on Kubernetes.
+With Shipwright, we want to create an open and flexible framework that allows teams to easily build container images on Kubernetes.
 Much of the work has been inspired by OpenShift/okd, which provides its own API for building images.
 At the heart of every build are the following core components: